qwerty541/firmware-updater/README.md

 sudo systemctl start fake_firmware
 ```

-And check its status to be sure that everythink went without errors:
+And check its status to be sure that everything went without errors:

 ```sh
 sudo systemctl status fake_firmware